existence333/Dance-Planner/README.md

 -----------------------------------------------------------------------------------------------------

-Download and open "index.html" locally using a web browser to access the program. "index.html" is an HTML file, and is supported by most web browsers.
+Download and open "planner_v2.0.html" locally using a web browser to access the program. "planner_v2.0" is an HTML file, and is supported by most web browsers.
 Functionality on mobile devices is un-tested.
-All data is stored locally.
+All data is stored locally on the browser.

 > ***To download, go to "index.html" on Github and select "Download raw file" on the top right.
 The HTML file should download to your device.
 Open it using your desired web browser.***